-A depth alarm warning can be temporarily canceled by pressing both \triangle and ∇ on the speedometer, simultaneously.
+A depth alarm warning can be temporarily canceled by pressing both \le and t on the speedometer, simultaneously.
 After one minute, the alarm will resume if the condition that caused the alarm is not corrected.
 The operator can cancel the alarm as many times as necessary, until the condition is corrected.